remix-run/react-router/examples/auth/README.md

 - The use of the `useNavigate()` hook and the `<Navigate>` component for navigating both imperatively after the login form is submitted and declaratively when a non-authenticated user visits a particular route
 - The use of `location.state` to preserve the previous location so you can send the user there after they authenticate
-- The use of `navigate("...", { replace: true })` to replace the `/login` route in the history stack so the user doesn't return to the login page when clicking the back button after logging in
+- The use of `navigate("location_after_successful login", { replace: true })` to replace the `/login` route in the history stack so the user doesn't return to the login page when clicking the back button after logging in

 ## Preview